Test the app, not the framework or library.

 config.include FactoryGirl::Syntax::Methods

-, if you can get away with it.
+Prefer build over create, if you can get away with it.
 This can lead to faster tests.

-Avoid build_stubbed
+Avoid build_stubbed.

 Never hard-code emails and similar fields that must be unique.
-Use sequence
+Use sequence.

 factory :user do